r-o-e-574/bugtracker/README.md

 Peter helped clarify what as was needed for the assignment and explained to me how to optimize my index.html

-Matt explained AbstractUser to me and how to get it work without passing in new fields Matt also help me understand how to assign a user to a ticket while marking it as in progress, how to complete a ticket and how to make invalid while changing the necessary fields .
+Matt explained AbstractUser to me and how to get it to work without passing in new fields

+Matt also helped me understand how to assign a user to a ticket while marking it as in progress, how to complete a ticket and how to make invalid while changing the necessary fields .

 In order to display ticket status I referenced this code